ibexa/documentation-developer/docs/content_management/field_types/create_custom_field_type_comparison.md

 ---
-description: Enable comparison of content Fields based on a custom field type.
+description: Enable comparison of content fields based on a custom field type.
 ---

 # Create custom field type comparison

-In the back office, you can compare the contents of Fields.
+In the back office, you can compare the contents of fields.
-Comparing is possible only between two versions of the same Field that are in the same language.
+Comparing is possible only between two versions of the same field that are in the same language.

 You can add the possibility to compare custom and other unsupported field types.